khoabane/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Returns 1 if c is a letter, lowercase or uppercase Returns 0 otherwise
 FYI: The standard library provides a similar function: isalpha.
 Run man isalpha to learn more.
+5-sign.c  function that prints the sign of a number.

+Prototype: int print_sign(int n);
+Returns 1 and prints + if n is greater than zero Returns 0 and prints 0 if n is zero
+Returns -1 and prints - if n is less than zero